icodewith-ai/icodewithai-code/content/blog/vibe-coder-advocate-to-support-next-gen-builders.md

 date = "2025-08-07T08:57:44-07:00"
 author = "marcelo-lewin"
 draft = false
-description = "Vibe coders are reshaping how software gets built and now its time we support them with a new kind of advocate." summary = "Vibe coders are reshaping how software gets built and now its time we support them with a new kind of advocate." image = "/images/blog/vide-coder-relations.png" displayImageInline = true
+summary = "Vibe coders are reshaping how software gets built and now its time we support them with a new kind of advocate." image = "/images/blog/vide-coder-relations.png" displayImageInline = true